hiproxy/documentation/source/faqs/index.md

 <br/>

-### Are different configuration file used in multiple hiproxy projects using the same domain name?
+### Does hiproxy support that the same domain name is used in the configuration files of multi-projects?

 It's supported.